crystax/android-crew/README.md

                       install the specified formula(s)
       remove name[:version|:all] ...
                       uninstall the specified formulas
-      build name:[version]
-                      rebuild formula from sources
       update          update crew repository information
       upgrade         install most recent versions
       cleanup [-n]    uninstall old versions and clean cache

-    For every command where formula name is reuqired, name can be specified in two forms.
-Short form: just formula name, f.e. zlib; full form that includes formula type, f.e. utils/zlib.
-Full form is required only to resolve ambiguity.

 ### list [libs|utils]

 List all available formulas, their upstream versions, crysta versions and status (installed or